 (2) If a person wishes to make a contribution that has been determined and approved under section 99, the contribution is to be collected by the school’s principal for the purposes of the school.

-103. Overseas students and adult students
+103. Overseas and adult students to pay fees for instruction

 A person who is an overseas student or an adult student is to pay such fees for instruction as may be prescribed and in accordance with the regulations.

-104. Financial hardship
+104. Reduction etc. of fees etc., regulations about

 Regulations may be made providing for —

 (a) the reduction, waiver or refund, in whole or in part, of any fee, charge or cost provided for by this Subdivision; and